MignanRiskAnalytics/GenMR_SCOR/README.md

 </p>

 <p align="center">
-<small>Example of a virtual environmental in the GenMR digital template - Rendered with <a href = "https://www.rayshader.com/" target = "_blank">Rayshader</a> (by T. Morgan-Wall).
-In version 1.1.1, the digital template is identical to that developed for the <a href = "https://github.com/amignan/Intro2CATriskModelling/blob/main/CATRiskModellingSandbox_tutorial.ipynb" target = "_blank">CAT Risk Modelling Sandbox</a>, part of the Cambridge University Press textbook <a href="https://www.cambridge.org/highereducation/books/introduction-to-catastrophe-risk-modelling/A3A5B5FB990921422BFEBB07734BF869#overview" target = "_blank">Introduction to Catastrophe Risk Modelling - A Physics-based Approach</a> (Mignan, 2024).</small>
+<sub>Example of a virtual environmental in the GenMR digital template - Rendered with <a href = "https://www.rayshader.com/" target = "_blank">Rayshader</a> (by T. Morgan-Wall).
+In version 1.1.1, the digital template is identical to that developed for the <a href = "https://github.com/amignan/Intro2CATriskModelling/blob/main/CATRiskModellingSandbox_tutorial.ipynb" target = "_blank">CAT Risk Modelling Sandbox</a>, part of the Cambridge University Press textbook <a href="https://www.cambridge.org/highereducation/books/introduction-to-catastrophe-risk-modelling/A3A5B5FB990921422BFEBB07734BF869#overview" target = "_blank">Introduction to Catastrophe Risk Modelling - A Physics-based Approach</a> (Mignan, 2024).</sub>
 </p>

 <br>